darwinia-network/darwinia-common/README.md

 # darwinia-common
 [Substrate](https://github.com/paritytech/substrate)-like common libraries, but only for Darwinia blockchains!

-## Run the Panglin Network locally
+## Run the Pangolin Network locally

 ```sh
 $ cd darwinia-common